A/N: A mingling of several Beauty and The Beast stories with a twist. Will be mostly a romantic tale (at least I hope).

 The carriage stopped as they got closer to the elderly lady.
 The carriage door flew wide open and a gentleman staggered out.

 "Why have you stopped Cogsworth?"
-His voice was loud and intimidating, echoing through the forest.
+His voice was loud and intimidating and it echoed through the forest.

 "Sir there's a lady...a lady on the road.
 I just thought...maybe...maybe we should help."
 The coachman stuttered.